 Attorney Advertising: Know the Rules

 If you are an attorney yourself seeking to market your services, you should be aware of the ethical rules around attorney advertising.
-If you are looking for a good lawyer, you should know what to look for in legal ads.
+If you are looking for a good lawyer, you should know what to look for in legal ads and SEO for lawyers.

 An attorney secure in their credentials and well-grounded in ethics will not resort to hyperbole or exaggerated language in describing their practice.